 HCO2CH3 + H2O → HCO2H + CH3OH

 Formic acid can also be formed from the hydrogenation of carbon dioxide or by heating oxalic acid in glycerol catalyst and extraction by steam distillation.
-Alternatively, oxidation of biomass such as sugars, wood and waste paper can yield formic acid and carbon dioxide.
+Alternatively, oxidation of biomass such as sugars, wood, and waste paper can yield formic acid and carbon dioxide.

 Formic acid is also used as a preservative and antibacterial agent in livestock feed.
-In Europe, it is applied on silage to promote the fermentation of lactic acid and to suppress the formation of butyric acid.
+In Europe, it is applied to silage to promote the fermentation of lactic acid and to suppress the formation of butyric acid.
 It also allows fermentation to occur quickly, and at a lower temperature, reducing the loss of nutritional value.
 Formic acid arrests certain decay processes and causes the feed to retain its nutritive value longer, and so it is widely used to preserve winter feed for cattle.

-Formic acid is used in dyeing and dye fixing, setting and retaining colors in fibers.
-Due to its acidic nature, it is also used as a neutralizing agent and pH adjuster in textile processing and finishing of textile, as effective and accurate pH control is required throughout the whole process of dyeing, processing and finishing.
+Formic acid is used in dyeing and dye-fixing, setting, and retaining colors in fibers.
+Due to its acidic nature, it is also used as a neutralizing agent and pH adjuster in textile processing and finishing of textile, as effective and accurate pH control is required throughout the whole process of dyeing, processing, and finishing.

 Formic acid has a wide range of uses.
-It is used as a miticide, to kill tracheal mite.
-It is used instead of mineral acids in some cleaning products such as lime scale remover and toilet cleaners.
+It is used as a miticide, to kill the tracheal mite.
+It is used instead of mineral acids in some cleaning products such as limescale remover and toilet cleaners.
 Its esters are used in the making of perfumes.
 It is also used in fuel cells, but it is still under study.
 It is used as a coagulant in rubber production.
 It is used in leather tanning and production.
 It is also added to animal fodder in the poultry industry, as it kills the E-coli.

-Check out the following similar chemical products available at the best and competitive price on Chemtrade Asia:
+Check out the following similar chemical products available at the best and competitive price on Tradeasia International: